 California State University Maritime Academy

-With an average class size of 23 students, excellent faculty, a supportive small school atmosphere and a high post-graduation rate of immediate employment, Maritime Academy is recognized as one to the top choices in U.S. higher education.
+With an average class size of 23 students, excellent faculty, a supportive small school atmosphere and a high post-graduation rate of immediate employment, Cal Maritime is recognized as one to the top choices in U.S. higher education.

 This campus is open to a select number of exchange students with demonstrated interest in maritime affairs in the fields of engineering, international business and global studies.
 Exchange students may also take subjects from other areas in which prerequisites have been met, subject to availability.
 Exchange applicants may be subject to an interview via Skype as part of the selection process.

-- Impacted/Closed Subject Areas (which are not available to exchange students): Cruise (CRU); Deck Labds (DL); Firefighting (FF); Naval Science (NSC).
+Impacted (Closed) and Restricted (Limited) Subject AreasImpacted (Closed) Subject Areas which are not available to exchange students: Cruise (CRU); Deck Labs (DL); Firefighting (FF); Naval Science (NSC).